Code-Institute-Submissions/HolidaysYa/README.md

 - **Collapsible chart:** All charts can be collapsed in case the user is not interested in some of them.
 This feature wasn't implemented by me, it was part of the template that I used to create the dashboard but I decided to keep it because I found it useful.

-### Elements Budget dashboard
+### Elements of the Budget dashboard
 The dashboard for the budget will display the following elements:

 - **Number displays:** The number displays appear at the top of the charts.
-  * **Cities:** Number display that shows the count of cities that match the criteria
+  * **Cities:** Number display that shows the count of cities that match the criteria.
-  * **Hostel:** Number display that shows the average price for a cheap hostel in a bunk bed, with good location and good reviews for the cities filtered.
+  * **Hostel:** Number display that shows the average price for a cheap hostel in a bunk bed, with a good location and good reviews for the cities filtered.
   * **Meal:** Number display that shows the average price for three "budget meals" for the cities filtered.
-  * **Drinks:** Number display that shows the average price for 3 local beers for the cities filtered.
+  * **Drinks:** Number display that shows the average price for three local beers for the cities filtered.
   * **Attractions:** Number display that shows the average price for visiting one famous attraction for the cities filtered.
-  * **Transport:** Number display that shows the average price for 2 rides on public transport.
+  * **Transport:** Number display that shows the average price for two rides on public transport.

-- **Row Chart - Budget needed per day (€):** Displays the total budget needed per city in descending order.
+- **Row chart - Budget needed per day (€):** Displays the total budget needed per city in descending order.
 Hovering over the row for each city you can see how much exactly.
 By clicking on one of the bars the rest of the data in the dashboard will be filtered.

-- **Stacked bar chart - Budget distribution (€):** Displays the total budget and how is it distributed among hostel, meals, drinks, attractions and transport.
-Each category has a different colour that match with the categories in the number displays.
-Also on hover over the bars it will tell the user how much (in euros) is the cost for each category.
+- **Stacked bar chart - Budget distribution (€):** Displays the total budget and how it is distributed amongst hostel, meals, drinks, attractions and transport.
+Each category has a different colour that matches with the categories in the number displays.
+Hovering over the bars will tell the user how much (in euros) is the cost for each category.
 By clicking on one of the bars the rest of the data in the dashboard will be filtered.

 - **Pie chart - Currency:** Displays the proportion for each currency for the cities selected.
 By clicking on the preferred currency the user can filter the rest of the charts.
 If the user hovers over the arcs the number of cities for each currency will be displayed.

-- **Scatter plot chart - Correlation between cost of visiting and number of visitor per year:** This chart displays the correlation or lack of correlation between the cost of visiting a city (total daily budget) and the number of visitors per year that visit that city.
-On hover over the dots it will tell the user how much (in euros) is the total budget needed per day for that city and the number of visitors per year.
+- **Scatter plot chart - Correlation between cost of visiting and number of visitor per year:** This chart displays the correlation between the cost of visiting a city (total daily budget) and the number of visitors per year that visit that city.
+Hovering over the dots will tell the user how much (in euros) is the total budget needed per day for that city and the number of visitors per year.

 - **Summary table:** - This table shows the total budget needed per day, the costs for all the categories (hostel, meals, drinks, attractions and transport), the currency, the number of visitors per year and a link to Wikipedia to find out more information about the cities.
 The table is sorted in ascending order starting from the cheapest city.

-### Elements Weather dashboard:
+### Elements of the Weather dashboard:
 The dashboard for the weather will display the following elements:

 - **Number displays:** The number displays appear at the top of the charts.
   * **Max.
 Temp:** Display the maximum temperature amongst all the maximum temperatures for the cities filtered.
   * **Min.
 Temp:** Display the minimum temperature amongst all the minimum temperatures for the cities filtered.
   * **Avg.
-Temp:** Display the average temperature amongst all the cities filtered.
+Temp:** Display the average temperature amongst all of the cities filtered.
   * **Max.
 Precipitation:** Display the maximum precipitation amongst all the   cities filtered.
   * **Min.
 Precipitation:** Display the minimum precipitation amongst all the cities filtered.

 - **Row Chart - Precipitation per month (mm):** Displays the average precipitation for that month for the cities filtered in descending order.
 Hovering over the row for each city you can see the exact mm.
 By clicking on one of the bars the rest of the data in the dashboard will be filtered.

 - **Composite line chart - Maximum and Minimum temperatures (°C):** Displays two line charts.
-One line chart represents the maximum temperatures for each city and the other line chart represents the minimum temperatures for each city.
+One line chart represents the maximum temperature for each city and the other line chart represents the minimum temperature for each city.
 Hovering over the line chart points the user can see the exact temperature for each city.

 - **Pie chart - Chances of precipitation:** This pie chart can be used to filter the charts based on the chances of precipitation.

 - **Composite Scatter plot chart - Correlation between Avg. temperature/Precipitation and number of visitor per year:** This chart displays the correlation between the average temperature per city and number of visitors (using the left axis) and the correlation between the average precipitation and the number of visitors (using the right axis).
-Hovering over each dot you can see for each city the temperature and number of visitors or the precipitation and number of visitors.
+Hovering over each dot you can see the temperature and number of visitors or the precipitation and number of visitors for each city.

-- **Summary table:** - This table shows the minimum, maximum and average temperatures for the month selected, the average precipitation for that month, the number of visitors per year and a link to Wikipedia to find out more information about the cities.
+- **Summary table:** - This table shows the minimum, maximum and average temperatures for the month selected, the average precipitation for the month, the number of visitors per year and a link to Wikipedia to find out more information about the cities.
 The higher average temperatures will be displayed at the top of the table.

 ## Features Left to Implement

-- **Map:** My initial thought was to allow the user to select the favourite city from all the options and show a map (using the google maps API) with markers for the main attractions.
-However I was advised by my mentor to choose between the Google API map or the dashboard because doing both of them will be too much.
+- **Map:** My initial thought was to allow the user to select their favourite city from all the options and show a map (using the Google maps API) with markers for the main attractions.
+However I was advised by my mentor to choose between the Google maps API or the dashboard because doing both of them will be too much.
 This is a feature that I would like to implement in future.

 ## Technologies Used

 #### Email API:

-- **[emailjs](http://www.emailjs.com/):** When the Form inside the Modal is submitted the API "mailjs" will send the email to my personal gmail account.
+- **[emailjs](http://www.emailjs.com/):** When the Form inside the Modal is submitted the API "mailjs" will send the email to my personal Gmail account.

 #### Mock-up tool: